-Although derivatives are very important tools for corporate risk management, they also have a potential downside.
+Although derivatives are important tools for corporate risk management, they also have a potential downside.
 These instruments are highly leveraged, so small miscalculations can lead to huge losses.
 They are also complicated and misunderstood by most people.
-This makes mistakes more likely than with less complex instruments and, importantly, it makes it harder for a firm's top management to understand and exercise proper control over derivatives transactions.
-This potential for miscalculation and misuse has led to some highly publicized losses for some large and well-respected companies in the past several years.
+This makes mistakes more likely than with less complex instruments, which makes it harder for a firm's top management to understand and exercise proper control over derivatives transactions.
+This potential for miscalculation and misuse has led to highly publicized losses for some large and well-respected companies in the past several years.
 Procter & Gamble (P&G), Gibson Greetings, Metallgesellschaft, Barings Bank, Long Term Capital Management (LTCM), Enron, and Orange County, California, all experienced losses that were either attributed to or associated with inappropriate use of derivatives.
 In the Barings Bank case, one relatively low-level 28-year-old employee operating in the Far East entered into transactions that led to the bankruptcy of Britain's oldest bank, the institution that held the accounts of the Queen of England.
-We give a more detailed explanation of the LTCM case and Enron Corporation's failure below.